jeremyBanks/0dmg/README.md

         memory[0xFF9F] = 0x0
           high_ram[0x1F] = 0x0

+Rusty aside: so far, I had implemented everything using local variables and closures.
+That was getting a bit messy, so I finished by shoving all of the data into a `struct` and moving all of my logic to methods in an associated `trait`.
+I don't know what a trait *really* is.
+It might be something like an interface with a default implementation.
+But it's working and the code's cleaner than it was, so I'm happy to leave that question for another time.

 XXXX last two instructions are what? re-run old code and copy the log here

 To help understand whether this was doing the right thing, I found [Ignacio Sánchez Ginés's disassembly of the boot ROM](https://gist.github.com/drhelius/6063288) and compared the section corresponding to the code I've run so far: